Bricktech2000/Edgie/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and is currently live at [https://edgie.emilien.ca/](https://edgie.emilien.ca/).

 This project is meant to be a quick way for me to share my social media links.
-It can be customized by modifying the code directly, but it is only intended to be used by me for the moment.
+It can be customized by modifying the code directly, but it is not intended to be used by the general public for the moment.

 ## Getting Started